- About Us

 When Savana Redding, an eighth grade honor student at Safford Middle School, was pulled from class on October 8, 2003, she had no idea that would end up being the most humiliating day of her life.
 But that’s exactly what happened when the school vice principal, based on a classmate’s uncorroborated accusation, forced Savana to undress as part of a search for ibuprofen pills.
 The strip search failed to uncover any ibuprofen pills.
 But, Savana was so upset by the incident she decided to challenge the strip search to ensure that school officials wouldn’t arbitrarily invade the bodily integrity of future students.
 The ACLU submitted a brief on Savana’s behalf, and in July the U.S. Court of Appeals for the Ninth Circuit ruled that the nude search was an invasion of her constitutional rights.

-Tom Micnhimer, 48, turned to the ACLU earlier this year after a judge entered a divorce decree in his child-custody case that conditioned visits of his children on his “not having Internet access” at home.
+Tom Micnhimer, 48, turned to the ACLU after a judge entered a divorce decree in his child-custody case that conditioned visits of his children on his “not having Internet access” at home.
 There was no rational explanation for the Internet ban.
 Tom, who was never accused of any child abuse, felt he was being targeted because of his sexual orientation.
 He’s been in a long-term, committed relationship with his partner, PJ, for nearly five years.
 In February, the ACLU of Arizona filed a “friend-of-the-court” brief that focused on the First Amendment implications of the Internet ban, arguing it was unnecessarily broad given the availability of filtering software to block objectionable material.
 Just three months later, the trial judge agreed with our position and amended the divorce decree to allow full access to the Internet by Tom, who has four children ranging in ages from 7 to 15.
 This is the first time in three years Tom has had Internet access at home.

 Hector H. Lopez

-For the past five years, Hector H. Lopez has called the City of Cave Creek home.
+For many years Hector H. Lopez has called the City of Cave Creek home.
 He used to work as a day laborer, gathering on public sidewalks every morning just after dawn to find work to help him buy food and pay rent.
 That was before the city passed an ordinance directed at immigrants and prohibiting all persons from peaceably expressing their availability for work while on a public sidewalk.
 In March, the ACLU went to court, arguing the ordinance unfairly punished day laborers and was a contentbased restriction on their right to free speech.
 Just five months later, a federal judge ordered the city to stop enforcing the law.
 Today, Hector works part-time at Good Shepherd Episcopal Church in Cave Creek.

 Ally Kovacs remembers vividly the night when she was forced to stay in the men’s section of Central Arizona Shelter Services (CASS), a homeless shelter in downtown Phoenix.
 She and another transgender woman were brutally attacked after having been removed from the women’s side and placed with a group of men in the shelter’s overnight dormitory.
 After learning about Ally’s horrific experience, the ACLU wrote a letter to CASS officials demanding that they take proactive steps to protect transgender individuals from being discriminated against when seeking emergency shelter services.
 As a result of the ACLU’s efforts, CASS implemented a new policy in November allowing transgender individuals to be housed based on self-reported gender identity and not on the basis of biological gender, unless requested by the individual.
 In addition, transgender clients will be provided separate private restroom facilities while residing in the shelter.

 Sinan Fazlovic was demoted while working for the Maricopa County Sheriff’s Office (MCSO) for refusing to shave off his beard.
 A devout Muslim, Sinan is forbidden by the tenets of his religion to shave his face.
 He was hired to work as a detention officer while wearing the beard, so he was quite shocked to learn that MCSO was denying him the chance to work in the jail setting unless he shaved his facial fair.
 But that’s exactly what happened.
 When Sinan explained he’d be unable to do so because he was a practicing Muslim, MCSO re-assigned him and then slashed his pay 45% – a hardship that he endured for 37 months, despite having to support his wife and three children, ages 5, 18 months and 3 months.
 Originally from Bosnia, Sinan has been living in Phoenix for nine years.
-In April, he sought help from the ACLU of Arizona, which filed a formal complaint alleging religious discrimination with the Equal Employment Opportunity Commission.
+He sought help from the ACLU of Arizona, which filed a formal complaint alleging religious discrimination with the Equal Employment Opportunity Commission.

 Velia Meraz and Manual Nieto